On this page

-We are committed to observing all the obligations and responsibilities of the Privacy Act 2020.
+We are committed to meeting all our obligations and responsibilities under the Privacy Act 2020.

 Our privacy commitment

-- You can ask for a copy of your personal information and correct it at any time
+You can ask for a copy of your personal information and request for it to be corrected it at any time.

 Collection of personal information

-Personal information is collected direct from individuals as we carry out our functions under the Education and Training Act 2020, including teacher registration and certification, maintenance of the Register of New Zealand Registered Teachers, and investigations relating to conduct and competence.
+We collect personal information directly from you as we carry out our functions under the Education and Training Act 2020, including teacher registration and certification, maintenance of the Register of New Zealand Registered Teachers, and investigations relating to teacher conduct and competence.